MattyOL/Future_Forest-Project-1/README.md

 # About Us
 This page allows the user to get a look into the background of the reason why it started & its ambitions.

-# About Us Page
+About Us Page

 # Gallery
 This is were you can find our photographers 4k photos taken from pexels.com , The code was taken from 3wschools.com to make the slide show responsive with a few sliht changes to fit the site.

-# Gallery slide Responsive
+Gallery slide Responsive

 <img width="1364" alt="Screen Shot 2022-09-09 at 16 51 20" src="https://user-images.githubusercontent.com/111317260/189390888-a79041ab-3566-4bd0-990e-d84058cf6ff2.png">

 # Gallery Embedded video
 This is located under the slide show image on the Gallery ,to show the true beauty of our forest & wildlife in a 4K video .The Video was taken from Youtube and is play/stop/mute for user preference when clicked.

-# Gallery Embedded Video
+Gallery Embedded Video

 <img width="1426" alt="Screen Shot 2022-09-09 at 17 11 39" src="https://user-images.githubusercontent.com/111317260/189394637-73871070-c0a6-4e40-8801-1c258c0b62aa.png">

-# signup form
+# Signup Form
 This is weere the user will sin up and the verificaton email will be sent to them to make a password, and then they be able to Donate/Volunteer.

-# Signup Form
+Signup Form

 <img width="1404" alt="Screen Shot 2022-09-09 at 16 53 02" src="https://user-images.githubusercontent.com/111317260/189391271-f19262c6-c4aa-4417-befb-764c5cc4cca7.png">